 By installing resiliency measures and especially solar panels in schools, the project will reach young women and young men, and could build valuable skill sets for young professionals.
-The National Youth Policy highlights building skill sets, improving education via training, deterring education disruptions due to extreme climate events, and encouraging participatory climate action, which are supported through Components 1-3.
-This project directly impacts five of the eight focus areas listed within the National Youth Policy: strengthening social environments, education and training, employment and sustainable livelihoeds, health and participation and empowerment.
+This project directly impacts five of the eight focus areas listed within the National Youth Policy: strengthening social environments, education and training, employment and sustainable livelihoods, health and participation and empowerment.